hsf-training/hsf-training-reana-webpage/_episodes/06-developing-parallel-workflows.md

 keypoints:
 - "Computational analysis is a graph of inter-dependent steps"
 - "Fully declare inputs and outputs for each step"
+- "Use Scatter/Gather or Map/Reduce to avoid copy-paste coding"
 ---

 ## Overview